AlephVenXm/CUDA_Nets/README.md

 # CUDA_Nets [WORK IN PROGRESS]
 [WIP] This repo implements various AI and ML functions with CUDA architecture on Python, uniting simplicity of Python and parallel computations with CUDA

+Main idea: keras-style API with some pytorch additions

 # Uniting Python and CUDA

 Interface of classes are written on Python, while all computation goes trough GPU using CUDA architecture